gramener/gramex/gramex/apps/guide/exercises/README.md

 14. Write a form that lets users send an email.

-15. Make Gramex log the time into <code>time.log</code> on startup, and every 2 minutes.
+15. Make Gramex log the time into `time.log` on startup, and every 2 minutes.

 16. Make Gramex log a message when a file is changed.